wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

+= 1.3.02.15 =
+Improved security on the Quarantine directory to fix the 500 error on some servers.

+= 1.2.12.31 =
+Fixed count of Quarantined items and added htaccess security to the Uploads directory.

+= 1.2.12.30 =
+Fixed progress bar bug and linked the Quarantined items to the File Examiner.

+= 1.2.12.29 =
+Brought back the TimThumb and htaccess scan categories and added a category for  Backdoor Scripts.

+= 1.2.12.14 =
+Fixed bugs in the last release.

 = 1.2.12.12 =
-BETA Release: Consolodated Definition Types and completely redesigned the Definition Updates.
+BETA Release: Consolidated Definition Types and completely redesigned the Definition Updates.

 = 1.2.11.15 =
 Enhanced Output Buffer to work with compression enabled and moved the quarantine.